Modeling of Fluctuations in Dynamical Optoelectronic Device Simulations within a Maxwell-Density Matrix Langevin Approach: Introduction

-For the modeling of the optical dynamics in nano-optoelectronic devices, the Maxwell-Bloch equations are widely used since they form a relatively compact and numerically efficient model, and thus allow for spatiotemporal simulations of the laser dynamics over many optical roundtrips.\cite{allen1987optical,hess1996maxwell,jirauschek2019optoelectronic} Here, the Bloch equations are used for simulating the evolution of the quantum system and its coherent light-matter interaction with the optical field in the active medium.
-Additionally, the optical field propagation is treated classically within Maxwell’s equations, where the coupling with the quantum system arises from the macroscopic polarization term.\cite{jirauschek2019optoelectronic} The density matrix formalism can be extended and adapted by adding further quantized states in addition to the laser levels, and tunneling between states.
 Typically, the Maxwell-density matrix equations are treated in the so-called rotating-wave approximation where a coarser spatiotemporal grid can be used and thus the numerical load is greatly reduced.
-This approximation is however only valid for relatively narrowband (and not too strong) optical fields.\cite{allen1987optical,jirauschek2019optoelectronic, slavcheva2002coupled} On the other hand, for frequency comb sources a broadband spectrum with a high number of modes is desired, and the QCL even offers the potential for generating spectra extending over a full octave and beyond.\cite{rosch2015octave} In several studies, dynamical simulations of different nonlinear optical phenomena in nanostructured devices, e.g. QCLs \cite{menyuk2009self,talukder2014quantum, tzenov2016time, Wang2018rate,Columbo2018dynamics,wang2018harmonic, opacak2019theory, silvestri2022multimode, li2019basic, li2022real, rossetti2011time} and quantum dots,\cite{slavcheva2008model, majer2010cascading, cartar2017self, slavcheva2019ultrafast, bardella2017self} were conducted.
-Motivated by these developments, over the recent years our group has developed the open-source codebase mbsolve for the numerically efficient simulation of full-wave Maxwell-density matrix-type equations, i.e., without invoking the rotating-wave approximation.\cite{riesch2021mbsolve,seitner2021group}
+This approximation is however only valid for relatively narrowband (and not too strong) optical fields.\cite{allen1987optical,jirauschek2019optoelectronic, slavcheva2002coupled} On the other hand, for frequency comb sources a broadband spectrum with a high number of modes is desired, and the QCL even offers the potential for generating spectra extending over a full octave and beyond.\cite{rosch2015octave} In several studies, dynamical simulations of different nonlinear optical phenomena in nanostructured devices, e.g. QCLs \cite{menyuk2009self,talukder2014quantum, tzenov2016time, Wang2018rate,Columbo2018dynamics,wang2018harmonic, opacak2019theory, silvestri2022multimode, li2019basic, li2022real, rossetti2011time} and QD lasers,\cite{slavcheva2008model, majer2010cascading, cartar2017self, slavcheva2019ultrafast, bardella2017self} were conducted.
+Motivated by these developments, over the recent years our group has developed the open-source codebase mbsolve for the numerically efficient simulation of full-wave Maxwell-density matrix-type equations, i.e., without invoking the rotating-wave approximation.\cite{riesch2021mbsolve,seitner2021group,popp2023self}